 Stool Collection & Production Controls

 Our screening, processing, storage and shipping controls have set the standard of care for FMT and stool production.
-From the moment our donors drop off their material to the moment we ship treatments to our clinical partners, we follow standardized, controlled processes that have been carefully evaluated by an independent panel of clinical experts.
+From the moment donors drop off their material to the moment we ship treatments to our clinical partners, we follow standardized, controlled processes that have been carefully evaluated by an independent panel of clinical experts.
 Finch Therapeutics serves as OpenBiome's licensed manufacturer for FMT preparations.
 You can learn more about the relationship between the two organizations here.

 Continuous Re-qualification & Quarantine Procedure